jvamshi36/jvamshi36/README.md

 ---

-I'm a coding enthusiast and an freshman web developer, looking for interesting projects to build.
-I spend my days by learning, coding, gaming and designing.
+I'm a coding enthusiast and a freshman web developer, looking for interesting projects to build.
+I spend my days by learning, coding, gaming, and designing.

 ---

 ## About Myself

-- 👨‍🎓 I’m an undergraduate pursuing B.Tech in Electronics and Communication Engineering at Indian Institute of Technology, Guwahati.
+- 👨‍🎓 I’m an undergraduate pursuing a B.Tech in Electronics and Communication Engineering at Indian Institute of Technology, Guwahati.
-- 🔭 Interested in web development, finance and UI/UX design.
+- 🔭 Interested in web development, finance, and UI/UX design.
 - 🤝 I’m looking for interesting projects and freelancing opportunities.
 - 📫 You can reach me at: jvamshi36@gmail.com
-- ⚡ Fun fact: I like playing video games and I am interested in finance, entrepreneurship and Designing.
+- ⚡ Fun fact: I like playing video games and I am interested in finance, entrepreneurship, and Designing.

 ---